reecebuckle/CPS-Smart-Energy-Scheduling/README.md

 # CPS-Smart-Energy-Scheduling

-In order to run the 5 python scripts in 'Python Project',

-Please have python / pip installed, and the relevent libraries used in this project
+In order to run the 5 python scripts in 'Python Project', please navigate to 'Python Project', install pip and then run the requirements.txt to install the relevent libraries used in this project

-This can be installed with:
+This can be done with:

 python -m pip install -U pip

-pip install -U matplotlib

-pip install -U scikit-learn

-pip install pandas

-pip install mlxtend

-pip install numpy

-pip install --upgrade --user ortools]
+pip install - r requirements.txt

 An explanation of the 5 scripts: